 For enrollment in direct deposit, you must provide proof that you are the owner or joint owner of the account.
-Acceptable proof can be: (1) a voided check with your name and address imprinted on it; (2) a copy of the section of the account statement showing your name and address, the financial institution's name and address and the account number; or, (3) a completed direct deposit request form provided by your financial institution.
+Acceptable proof can be: (1) a voided check with your name and address imprinted on it; (2) a copy of the section of the account statement showing your name and address, the financial institution.
 Starter checks are not accepted.
 Do not include sections of the financial statement showing personal finances.
 Remember to provide the nine-digit bank routing and transit number.
 Please check with your bank or financial institution and verify that the transit/routing number and the account number imprinted on your check or statement are the correct numbers to use for Direct Deposit programs.
 Also, verify that the institution will accept the electronic transfers.
 Please obtain the correct information from your bank or financial institution.